Click on the photo links below to access full species accounts for each of the 99 species of bee and 180 species of hoverfly that occur in Ireland

 1. You can submit casual sightings of bees and hoverflies.
 These are things you see in your garden, or while you are out and about.
 All records are very valuable, regardless of how common the species.
 If you are confident of your identification please submit your sighting on-line or through the smart phone recording app.
 The Biodiversity Data Capture app is free of charge and is available for iOS and android.
 If you would like to email a photograph for validation before submitting the record please email Úna

 2. Take part in the Bumblebee Monitoring Scheme.
 This is our flagship scheme and involves recording bumblebees along a 1-2km fixed route walk of your own choosing once a month from March until October.
 If you have an hour to spare once a month please consider taking part in this scheme.
 It provides extremely important data on bumblebee populations, and is used to track changes in wild pollinators across the Irish landscape.
-Full details on the scheme and how to get involved are here
+More details

 5. Take part in Rare Bumblebee Watch and help us track two of our most endangered bumblebees, the Great yellow bumblebee and the Shrill carder bee.
 Help by visiting historical locations to check if the species is still there.
 For each species we have chosen 5 locations to focus on.
 Visit any of these locations between late June – early September on a good day and let us know if you see the species.
 More details.